It Ends with Us: Accolades

-As of 2019, the novel had sold over one million copies worldwide and been translated into over twenty languages.

-In 2021, the novel–and Hoover's works overall–experienced a surge in popularity due to attention from the #BookTok community on TikTok.
-In January 2022, It Ends with Us debuted at #1 on The New York Times best sellers list.
-It was #1 on the Publishers Weekly adult list and #1 overall in the first six months of 2022, selling a total of 925,221 units.
-It Ends With Us had over one billion tags on TikTok.

 Sequel

 In February 2022, it was announced that Atria Books would publish a sequel to It Ends with Us in October 2022.
 The follow-up, titled It Starts with Us, was published on October 18, 2022.
 The sequel continues from where It Ends with Us ended and centers on the relationship between Lily and Atlas.

+Coloring book

+In January 2023, Hoover announced the planned release of a coloring book based on It Ends With Us.
+Following backlash from readers due to the novel's subject matter of domestic violence, Hoover decided to cancel the project the next day, stating: "The coloring book was developed with Lily's strength in mind, but I can absolutely see how this was tone-deaf."
+Atria Books confirmed that they would not proceed with the coloring book's publication.

 Film adaptation

 In July 2019, Justin Baldoni optioned the novel for a film adaptation, produced through his Wayfarer Entertainment company.
-In October 2021, the first draft screenplay was completed.
 In January 2023, Blake Lively was cast in the role of Lily Bloom.
-Baldoni, who will play Ryle Kincaid, is set to direct and Christy Hall will adapt the script.
+Baldoni, who plays Ryle Kincaid, directed the film and Christy Hall adapted the script.
+In April 2023, Brandon Sklenar was cast to play the role of Atlas.
+Filming began in Hoboken, New Jersey, on May 5, 2023.
+The film was theatrically released on August 9, 2024.
+It received mixed reviews from critics, but was a box-office success, grossing $351 million worldwide against a production budget of $25 million.